Skip to main content

 The Melvin R. Lohmann Medal was established in 1991 to honor alumni of CEAT for contributions to the profession or education of engineers, architects or technologists that merits the highest recognition.
 These honorees are also inducted into the CEAT Hall of Fame.

-The college will hold a Hall of Fame banquet on Oct.
+The college held a Hall of Fame banquet on Oct.
 21, 2023, to honor those being inducted.

 Honorees being inducted: J. Stephen Ford, Duane Mass, Craig Stunkel, Alyssa Schilling Warner and Cara Cowan Watts.